torrewk/Python-Jax-Fast-Stokesian-Dynamics/README.md

 ```

-## If no test fails, run the main code via:
+## If no test fails, run the main code, from the project directory, via:
 ```bash
 python jfsd/JFSD.py
 ```